psu-efd/HydroNet/examples/VIEW_TENSORBOARD.md

 You have two options:

 ### Option A: View the Latest Training Run (Recommended)
-The training script creates timestamped log directories like `logs/swe_deeponet_YYYYMMDD-HHMMSS/`.
+The training script creates timestamped log directories in `logs/tensorboard/`.
 To view the most recent run:

 ```bash
 tensorboard --logdir=logs